Kaspaaro/React_Three.js_Audio_Visualizer/README.md

 You cannot use this song anywhere or claim it.

 # Instructions
-Might lag on slower/older Pc´s
-* type in the terminal "npm install"
-* type "npm start" into the terminal and it should start the website.
+type "npm start" into the terminal and it should start the website.

 Enjoy!